Skip to Content

 In Ghana, the project will reduce lead exposure from lead-contaminated cookware and cosmetics through regulatory changes.

-Pure Earth has increased its work in Ghana on lead exposure issues since establishing a national Toxic Sites Identification Program in 2010.
+Pure Earth has increased its work on lead exposure issues in Ghana since establishing a national Toxic Sites Identification Program in 2010.
 In 2020, Pure Earth established a physical office in Ghana and expanded its activities significantly.
-Since 2020, Pure Earth, UNICEF, the Ghana Health Service, and Ghana EPA have collaborated on activities that include a large-scale blood lead level (BLL) survey (3227 participants, but not nationally representative).
+Since 2020, Pure Earth, UNICEF, the Ghana Health Service, and Ghana EPA have collaborated on activities that include a large-scale blood lead level survey (3227 participants over 3 regions, but not nationally representative).

-In a recent nationwide BLL survey Pure Earth and Ghana Health Service conducted in 3 regions of Ghana, the region of Northern Ghana had the highest prevalence of lead poisoning.
+In this recent BLL survey, the region of Northern Ghana had the highest prevalence of lead poisoning.
 Lead-contaminated eyeliner, locally known as “chilo,” was identified through follow-up home-based assessments as a potentially important contributor to exposure.
-In Northern Ghana, chilo use was nearly universal and highly correlated with elevated BLLs.
-Among the most contaminated cosmetics sampled in Ghana, we found many were eyeliner products imported from and manufactured in South Asia.
+In Northern Ghana, chilo use was nearly universal and correlated with elevated BLLs.
+Among the most contaminated cosmetics sampled in Ghana were eyeliner products imported from South Asia.

 What: